A viable herpes vaccine could certainly provide a lucrative financial windfall for the company that develops it.

 The company is now focusing on the immuno-oncology area of cancer research.

-On a “Long Run with Luke Timmerman” podcast in May, Genocea Chief Executive Officer Chip Clark said his company was initially excited about developing a herpes vaccine.
+On a “Long Run with Luke Timmerman” podcast in May of 2018, Genocea Chief Executive Officer Chip Clark said his company was initially excited about developing a herpes vaccine.

 They felt there was a great need to develop such a vaccine, and a market for the product was there if it was produced.